One woman, four men and weeks in Norway's Arctic ice

 @terragraphy/Daniel Hug

-During the weeks that followed, we had six other polar bear encounters.
+During the weeks that followed, as we circled the entire archipelago, we had six other polar bear encounters.
 One lumbered across the beach like a brontosaurus, surprising me out the galley window while I was prepping tuna sandwiches for lunch.

 Another kept two of the crew hostage inside a hunter's cabin on the beach, where they'd been trying to heat up a sauna so we could wash up.
 The bear paced back and forth outside while those of us on the boat kept in VHF contact with the crew to let them know when it finally moseyed on.